DevExpress/devextreme-documentation/concepts/05 UI Components/Form/30 Update Form Data Using the API.md

         });
     });

-With Angular, Vue or React, two-way binding to a component property is sufficient to update [formData](/api-reference/10%20UI%20Components/dxForm/1%20Configuration/formData.md '/Documentation/ApiReference/UI_Components/dxForm/Configuration/#formData') at runtime.
+##### Angular

+If you need to update form data at runtime, use two-way binding to bind the [formData](/api-reference/10%20UI%20Components/dxForm/1%20Configuration/formData.md '/Documentation/ApiReference/UI_Components/dxForm/Configuration/#formData') property to a component property.
 Swapping the whole **formData** object rerenders the UI component from scratch; updating specific **formData** fields rerenders only the corresponding editors.

----
-##### Angular

     <!--HTML-->
     <dx-form [(formData)]="employee"></dx-form>